rclone/rclone/docs/content/rc.md

 Values for "transferring", "checking" and "lastError" are only assigned if data is available.
 The value for "eta" is null if an eta cannot be determined.

+### core/version: Shows the current version of rclone and the go runtime.

+This shows the current version of go and the go runtime
+- version - rclone version, eg "v1.44"
+- decomposed - version number as [major, minor, patch, subpatch]
+    - note patch and subpatch will be 999 for a git compiled version
+- isGit - boolean - true if this was compiled from the git version
+- os - OS in use as according to Go
+- arch - cpu architecture in use according to Go
+- goVersion - version of Go runtime in use

+### job/list: Lists the IDs of the running jobs

+Parameters - None

+Results
+- jobids - array of integer job ids

+### job/status: Reads the status of the job ID

+Parameters
+- jobid - id of the job (integer)

+Results
+- finished - boolean
+- duration - time in seconds that the job ran for
+- endTime - time the job finished (eg "2018-10-26T18:50:20.528746884+01:00")
+- error - error from the job or empty string for no error
+- finished - boolean whether the job has finished or not
+- id - as passed in above
+- startTime - time the job started (eg "2018-10-26T18:50:20.528336039+01:00")
+- success - boolean - true for success false otherwise
+- output - output of the job as would have been returned if called synchronously

+### operations/about: Return the space used on the remote

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"

+The result is as returned from rclone about --json

+Authentication is required for this call.

+### operations/cleanup: Remove trashed files in the remote or path

+This takes the following parameters

+- fs - a remote name string eg "drive:"

+See the [cleanup command](/commands/rclone_cleanup/) command for more information on the above.

+Authentication is required for this call.

+### operations/copyfile: Copy a file from source remote to destination remote

+This takes the following parameters

+- srcFs - a remote name string eg "drive:" for the source
+- srcRemote - a path within that remote eg "file.txt" for the source
+- dstFs - a remote name string eg "drive2:" for the destination
+- dstRemote - a path within that remote eg "file2.txt" for the destination

+This returns
+- jobid - ID of async job to query with job/status

+Authentication is required for this call.

+### operations/copyurl: Copy the URL to the object

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"
+- url - string, URL to read from

+See the [copyurl command](/commands/rclone_copyurl/) command for more information on the above.

+Authentication is required for this call.

+### operations/delete: Remove files in the path

+This takes the following parameters

+- fs - a remote name string eg "drive:"

+See the [delete command](/commands/rclone_delete/) command for more information on the above.

+Authentication is required for this call.

+### operations/deletefile: Remove the single file pointed to

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"

+See the [deletefile command](/commands/rclone_deletefile/) command for more information on the above.

+Authentication is required for this call.

+### operations/list: List the given remote and path in JSON format

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"
+- opt - a dictionary of options to control the listing (optional)
+    - recurse - If set recurse directories
+    - noModTime - If set return modification time
+    - showEncrypted -  If set show decrypted names
+    - showOrigIDs - If set show the IDs for each item if known
+    - showHash - If set return a dictionary of hashes

+The result is

+- list
+    - This is an array of objects as described in the lsjson command

+See the lsjson command for more information on the above and examples.

+Authentication is required for this call.

+### operations/mkdir: Make a destination directory or container

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"

+See the [mkdir command](/commands/rclone_mkdir/) command for more information on the above.

+Authentication is required for this call.

+### operations/movefile: Move a file from source remote to destination remote

+This takes the following parameters

+- srcFs - a remote name string eg "drive:" for the source
+- srcRemote - a path within that remote eg "file.txt" for the source
+- dstFs - a remote name string eg "drive2:" for the destination
+- dstRemote - a path within that remote eg "file2.txt" for the destination

+This returns
+- jobid - ID of async job to query with job/status

+Authentication is required for this call.

+### operations/purge: Remove a directory or container and all of its contents

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"

+See the [purge command](/commands/rclone_purge/) command for more information on the above.

+Authentication is required for this call.

+### operations/rmdir: Remove an empty directory or container

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"

+See the [rmdir command](/commands/rclone_rmdir/) command for more information on the above.

+Authentication is required for this call.

+### operations/rmdirs: Remove all the empty directories in the path

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"
+- leaveRoot - boolean, set to true not to delete the root

+See the [rmdirs command](/commands/rclone_rmdirs/) command for more information on the above.

+Authentication is required for this call.

+### operations/size: Count the number of bytes and files in remote

+This takes the following parameters

+- fs - a remote name string eg "drive:path/to/dir"

+Returns

+- count - number of files
+- bytes - number of bytes in those files

+See the [size command](/commands/rclone_size/) command for more information on the above.

+Authentication is required for this call.

+### options/blocks: List all the option blocks

+Returns
+- options - a list of the options block names

+### options/get: Get all the options

+Returns an object where keys are option block names and values are an object with the current option values in.

+This shows the internal names of the option within rclone which should map to the external options very easily with a few exceptions.

+### options/set: Set an option

+Parameters

+- option block name containing an object with
+  - key: value

+Repeated as often as required.

+Only supply the options you wish to change.
+If an option is unknown it will be silently ignored.
+Not all options will have an effect when changed like this.

 ### rc/error: This returns an error

 This returns an error with the input as part of its error string.